Nationals vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Nationals Betting Records & Stats

-- The Nationals have been underdogs in 27 games this season and have come away with the win 10 times (37%) in those contests.
+- The Nationals have been chosen as underdogs in 28 games this year and have walked away with the win 10 times (35.7%) in those games.

-- Washington is 9-17 this season when entering a game as the underdog by +115 or more on the moneyline.
+- Washington has a record of 8-13 in games where oddsmakers have it as underdogs of at least +120 on the moneyline.

-- Sportsbooks have implied with the moneyline set for this matchup that the Nationals have a 46.5% chance of pulling out a win.
+- The Nationals have an implied victory probability of 45.5% according to the moneyline set by sportsbooks for this matchup.

-- Games involving Washington have gone over the total set by oddsmakers in 12 of 27 chances this season.
+- Washington's games have gone over the total in 12 of its 28 chances.

 - The Nationals have posted a record of 3-2-0 against the spread this season.